5 Awesome Campfire Cooking Equipment That You Can’t Live Without

-More importantly for reuse clean it immediately after each use.
+More importantly, for reuse, clean it immediately after each use.

 3. Skillet or Stainless Steel Pot:

-A pro tip to clean the pot is to heat it up for few minutes.
-Once it’s heated up, pour some vinegar or washing detergents and put it on the fire for few minutes.
+A pro tip to clean the pot is to heat it up for a few minutes.
+Once it’s heated up, pour some vinegar or washing detergents and put it on the fire for a few minutes.
 Take away the pot and clean it with a paper towel.

 4. Heat Resistant Gloves

 This additional protection will uplift your cooking experience.
-Make sure you have bellow features
+Make sure you have bellow features –

-• Outer materials should be heat resistance
+• Outer materials should be heat resistant.

-• Fabric should not melt in any condition
+• Fabric should not melt in any condition.

-• The fabric should be thick enough to reduce the heat transfer rate
+• The fabric should be thick enough to reduce the heat transfer rate.

-• Easily removable- it’s needed in case you are exposed to extreme heat
+• Easily removable- it’s needed in case you are exposed to extreme heat.

 5. Backpacking stoves:

 Usually, you can cook 10 to 20 times with it.
-Take a spare container, if you stay some extra days.
+Take a spare container if you stay some extra days.

-At last, gather information about campsite as much as possible and filter your preferences.
+At last, gather information about the campsite as much as possible and filter your preferences.
 Depending on the facilities and cooking plan, decide what to include and what to left home.
 Make the right choice and have unlimited fun.